Zimbabwean dollar (2019–2024): Introduction of the fifth dollar

-The parallel rate and the continued shortage of US dollars created a situation where the Reserve Bank could no longer maintain the peg with the US dollar: the Reserve Bank also wanted to end the system of different exchange rates, which resulted in customers paying more or less depending on the payment method.
-On 20 February 2019, Reserve Bank governor John Mangudya announced the introduction of the current Zimbabwean dollar, initially called the Real Time Gross Settlement dollar (RTGS dollar).
+The parallel rate and the continued shortage of US dollars created a situation where the Reserve Bank could no longer maintain the peg with the US dollar.
+The Reserve Bank also wanted to end the system of different exchange rates, which resulted in customers paying more or less depending on the payment method.
+On 20 February 2019, Reserve Bank governor John Mangudya announced the introduction of a new Zimbabwean dollar, initially called the Real Time Gross Settlement dollar (RTGS dollar).
 The RTGS dollar, which started trading on 25 February, consisted of real-time gross settlement balances (hence the name), and existing bond notes and bond coins (both of which were devalued by 60% to Z$2.50 per US dollar).

-On 24 June 2019, the Zimbabwean government renamed the RTGS dollar to the Zimbabwean dollar, and banned the use of foreign currencies in an attempt to end the multi-currency system: the BBC reported widespread opposition to the ban, partly due to continued public distrust, partly due to high inflation, and partly due to traders still having to use hard currencies to import goods from abroad.
-The onset of the coronavirus pandemic eventually forced the Reserve Bank to reinstate the multi-currency system, on 29 March 2020.
+On 24 June 2019, the Zimbabwean government renamed the RTGS dollar as the Zimbabwean dollar, and banned the use of foreign currencies in an attempt to end the multi-currency system.
+The BBC reported widespread opposition to the ban, partly due to continued public distrust, partly due to high inflation, and partly due to traders still having to use hard currencies to import goods from abroad.
+The onset of the coronavirus pandemic soon forced the Reserve Bank to reinstate the multi-currency system, on 29 March 2020.

 On 29 October 2019, the Reserve Bank claimed that a new currency would replace the fifth dollar.
 This claim turned out to be a new $2 bond coin, and revised $2 and $5 banknotes without the "bond note" inscription: both entered circulation on 11 November 2019.
-The Reserve Bank continues to introduce higher value banknotes, with the $100 note entering circulation on 5 April 2022.
+The Reserve Bank continued to introduce higher value banknotes, with the $100 note entering circulation on 5 April 2022.